When is moving home cheaply a false economy, and just as importantly, when is it not?

 A cracked TV screen will wipe out all your savings in an instant

-For what little it costs, not taking out home moving insurance is definitely a false economy.
+For what little it costs, and with the potential for so many things to go wrong, not taking out home moving insurance is definitely a false economy.

 If just one of these things happened during your move it would wipe out the money you saved in an instant: